victorferox/BudgetTracker/README.md

 * **Categorized Spending:** (Adding later) Group transactions by categories to analyze spending patterns.
 * **Summary/Balance:** (Adding later) Display the current balance or a summary of income and expenses.

+## Installation
+1. Download zip
+2. Extract all files
+3. Run Main in your favorite IDE

 ## Usage

 1.  **Adding Transactions:**